quixio/quix-docs/docs/apis/index.md

 ## Portal API

-The [Portal API](portal-api.md) gives access to the Portal interface allowing you to automate access to data including Users, Workspaces, and Projects.
+The [Portal API](portal-api.md) gives access to the Portal interface enabling you to programmatically control projects, environments, applications, and deployments.